 Does anyone understand the holdup with jet packs?
 Please explain.
-My children both ask me, and I’d like to be able to tell them it has something to do with air traffic control, Newton’s principles, liability coverage, but all I can muster is one geezer’s reassurance that sometime in their lives they will hardly be able to remember an era when commuters weren’t buzzing and dipping across the rosy horizon.
+My children both ask me, and I’d like to be able to tell them it has something to do with air traffic control, Newton’s principles, liability coverage, but all I can muster is one fogey’s reassurance that some time in their lives they will hardly be able to remember an era when commuters weren’t buzzing and dipping across the rosy horizon.
 I’m not so sure.
 Man tromped around on the moon when I was little (yes, I really am old enough to remember searching for puffs of dust), the Concorde came and went in supersonic booms and nine-thousand dollar round trips, airports started requiring three hours of our vacations before takeoff, and unmanned bombers were apparently designed from balsa model gliders and hooked up to joysticks halfway around the world.
-By satellites, I guess, galumphing around in the troposphere, conveying Taliban hideouts and Ashton Kutcher’s tweets.
+By satellites, I guess, galumphing around in the troposphere, conveying Taliban hideouts and celebrity tweets.
 Otherwise, I’m sure there are some really cool toys the Pentagon is keeping to itself, but that, in a nutshell, is the history of popular aviation in my lifetime, oh, and video screens on your seatback.

 My eight-year-old son has recently been Googling images of hang-gliders, and pricing them on eBay, though I worry about this kind of impossible dreaming that it doesn’t enjoy the traction it once did in the popular imagination.
 Maybe this is only nostalgia, but I’ve read a lot of elementary and middle school yearbooks recently where the kids imagine their future selves as world-travelers (hooray!), and I wonder: how do they think they’re going to accomplish all that exploration without any pilots or engineers among them?
 Heck, they probably picture themselves paddling in a canoe.